 In the article, which considers whether the president could be sued for ordering military action in Syria, Somin observes that, "The president must stay within constitutional bounds regardless of whether a court rules on the issue or not.
 He has an independent duty of his own to uphold the Constitution, as his oath of office states."

-"If he is widely perceived as acting unconstitutionally, that will undermine public and elite suppport for any intervention and make it harder for him to achieve success in the resulting conflict," Somin adds.
+"If he is widely perceived as acting unconstitutionally, that will undermine public and elite support for any intervention and make it harder for him to achieve success in the resulting conflict," Somin adds.

 Can Obama be Sued for Ordering Military Action in Syria?
 The Wall Street Journal, August 30, 2013.
 By Jacob Gershman.